Jounce/Surge/README.md

 > Though, keep in mind: _Accelerate is not a silver bullet_.
 Under certain conditions, such as performing simple calculations over a small data set, Accelerate can be out-performed by conventional algorithms.
 Always benchmark to determine the performance characteristics of each potential approach.

+---

+> Curious about the name _Surge_?
+Back in the mid 90's, Apple, IBM, and Motorola teamed up to create [AltiVec](http://en.wikipedia.org/wiki/AltiVec) (a.k.a the Velocity Engine), which provided a SIMD instruction set for the PowerPC architecture.
+When Apple made the switch to Intel CPUs, AltiVec was ported to the x86 architecture and rechristened [Accelerate](https://developer.apple.com/library/mac/documentation/Accelerate/Reference/AccelerateFWRef/_index.html).
+The derivative of Accelerate (and second derivative of Velocity) is known as either [jerk, jolt, surge, or lurch](http://en.wikipedia.org/wiki/Jerk_%28physics%29), hence the name of this library.

+---

 ## Performance

 Initial benchmarks on iOS devices and the iOS simulator indicate significant performance improvements over a conventional Swift implementation.